Background, Objectives, Purpose and Scope

 (ii) solicit and receive proposals on the basis of guidelines approved by the Advisory Board

-(iii) review project proposals for submission to the Advisory Board
+(iii) review project proposals for submission to the Advisory Board: help design and support projects for implementation

 (iv) conduct outreach activities